Suicide blast kills at least five outside Afghan foreign ministry | Law-Order

 Suicide blast kills at least five outside Afghan foreign ministry

-A suicide bomber killed at least five people outside the Afghan foreign ministry on Wednesday, police said, but some officials put the death toll higher.
+A suicide bomber killed at least five people outside the Afghan foreign ministry on Wednesday, police said, and a nearby hospital said over 40 people were wounded.
 Kabul police spokesperson Khalid Zadran said the official confirmed death toll was five.
-Ustad Fareedun, an official at the Taliban-run information ministry, said 20 people were killed.

-A suicide bomber killed at least five people outside the Afghan foreign ministry on Wednesday, police said, but some officials put the death toll higher.
+A suicide bomber killed at least five people outside the Afghan foreign ministry on Wednesday, police said, and a nearby hospital said over 40 people were wounded.

 Kabul police spokesperson Khalid Zadran said the official confirmed death toll was five.
 Ustad Fareedun, an official at the Taliban-run information ministry, said 20 people were killed.
 He said the bomber had planned to enter the foreign ministry but failed.